togostanza/togostanza/doc/Getting-Started.md

 The stanza repository can be published via [GitHub Pages](https://pages.github.com/) with a few operations.
 We use [GitHub Actions](https://docs.github.com/en/actions/getting-started-with-github-actions/about-github-actions) to build and publish.

 Open "Actions" tab on the GitHub Repository.
-You will see the action "Initialize new stanza repository: example-stanza-repo" is "in progress" state (or maybe already finished).
-This is the workflow configured by `togostanza init`.

-Click "Initialize new stanza repository: example-stanza-repo" link to see the job details.
-Wait until the job is successfully completed.
+You should see a job corresponding to the commit you just pushed.

+However, this job should fail because GitHub Pages has not yet been appropriately configured.

-Due to technical restrictions, this first deployment will fail even if the action have completed successfully.
-In order to resolve this problem, go "Settings" tab on the repository, select "Pages" sub menu on the left pane, and choose "gh-pages branch" as "Source" (You won't see this choice if the GitHub Actions job has never been successfully completed).
-See [First Deployment with GITHUB_TOKEN](https://github.com/marketplace/actions/github-pages-action#%EF%B8%8F-first-deployment-with-github_token) for details, since we use [https://github.com/marketplace/actions/github-pages-action](https://github.com/marketplace/actions/github-pages-action) for this feature.
+In order to configure that, go "Settings" tab on the repository, select "Pages" sub menu on the left pane, and choose "GitHub Actions" as "Source".

-After choosing "gh-pages branch" as "Source", press "Rerun-jobs" button of the job (choose the job from the list on "Actions" tab, then you'll see the button), to publish correctly.
+After choosing "GitHub Actions" as "Source", Select "Re-run all jobs" from "Re-run jobs" dropdown of the job (choose the job from the list on "Actions" tab, then you'll see the button), to publish correctly.

 You will see the [https://togostanza.github.io/example-stanza-repo](https://togostanza.github.io/example-stanza-repo).
 Note that this URL is corresponding to [https://github.com/togostanza/example-stanza-repo](https://github.com/togostanza/example-stanza-repo).